Walmart Black Friday deals are here—shop major savings on Keurig, TVs, vacuums and more

 The superstore has a wide array of early Black Friday deals on Apple, Hamilton Beach and Vizio products, so there are plenty of savings to choose from in every shopping category you can dream of.

 To get the most out of Walmart's Black Friday sale, sign up for Walmart+ and get exclusive access to the superstore's early Black Friday deals.
-As a Walmart+ member, you'll get first dibs on best-selling doorbuster deals and get early access to new markdowns at 12 p.m.
-EST today, November 21.
+As a Walmart+ member, you'll get first dibs on best-selling doorbuster deals and get early access to new markdowns.
 Many of the most popular products of the year are hard to come by, so a Walmart+ membership could be your best bet at getting your hands on top-notch items before stock sells out.

 ►The ultimate holiday gift guide: Shop the best gift ideas for everyone on your list